 ACRO agrees that patient centricity is essential in clinical research.
 We would make one addition to Sec.
-204(b)(1)(B)(i): "in particular, collecting data on patient experience with regards to the use of various technologies and decentralized trial elements, as well as engaging the patient early on in trial planning and design to build the patient's voice into the trial from inception, with the aim of incorporating patient centricity by design in the future."
+204(b)(1)(B)(i): "...in particular, collecting data on patient experience with regards to the use of various technologies and decentralized trial elements, as well as engaging the patient early on in trial planning and design to build the patient's voice into the trial from inception, with the aim of incorporating patient centricity by design in the future."
 In a patient centricity by design approach, the patient plays a critical role in the development and planning of the trial, allowing for a truly patient-centric trial design.
-Within the above analysis, any barriers to technology provision-such as education, access to broadband, etc.-should also be considered.
+Within the above analysis, any barriers to providing clinical trial participants with technology should also be considered.